-Google’s local pack is an excellent place to draw traffic to your site and your Google My Business listing because it is always displayed above organic search results and includes an interactive map so users can immediately gauge how close you are to them.
-To be featured in local packs you have to beat out a lot of competitors first.
-Getting your company to consistently rank in the local pack is difficult and especially so if you have a lot of competitors that have been around a lot longer than you have.
+Google’s local pack is an excellent place to draw traffic to your site and your Google My Business listing.
+It is always displayed above organic search results.
+The Google local pack includes an interactive map so users can immediately gauge how close you are to them.
+To be featured in local packs, you have to beat out a lot of competitors first.
+Getting your company to rank in the local pack consistently is difficult.
+It is especially so if you have a lot of competitors that have been around longer than you have.
 We’ll go over what we’ve found to have the most impact on getting your business to rank in the local pack and how you can apply them to your business.

-Without a Google My Business (GMB) listing you will never appear in Google’s local packs because they are populated completely based off of GMB listing.
-This also means that they are generated differently than organic search results and just because you can get your business to rank well in organic results doesn’t mean that you’ll rank well in local packs.
-We go a lot more in-depth into different aspects of Google My Business in our What is Google My Business and How Can it Contribute to SEO blog post, but we’ll go over the top actions you can take here also to make your GMB listing as strong as possible.
+Without a Google My Business (GMB) listing, you will never appear in Google’s local packs.
+Why?
+Because they are populated wholly based off of GMB listings.
+That also means that they are generated differently than organic search results.
+Just because you can get your business to rank well in organic results doesn’t mean that you’ll rank well in local packs.
+We go a lot more in-depth into different aspects of Google My Business in our What is Google My Business and How Can it Contribute to SEO blog post.
+However, we’ll go over the top actions you can take here also to make your GMB listing as healthy as possible.

-Make sure there aren’t any missing fields in your listing – Neglecting areas such as your name, address, phone number, or hours in your listing will negatively impact your likelihood of ranking in the local packs and will also make it much harder for potential customers to get in contact with you.
+- Make sure there aren’t any missing fields in your listing – Neglecting areas such as your name, address, phone number, or hours in your listing will negatively impact your likelihood of ranking in local packs.
+Doing so will also make it much harder for potential customers to get in contact with you.

-Encourage your customer to review your business – Yelp actively discourages businesses from asking their customers to give them reviews, but Google encourages it so long as it’s done ethically (In other words don’t offer your customers benefits like free services for reviewing you).
+- Encourage your customers to review your business – Yelp actively discourages companies from asking their customers to give them reviews.
+However, Google encourages it so long as it’s done ethically.
+In other words, don’t offer your customers benefits like free services for reviewing you.
 If your customers take the time to review your business, make sure to reply as it’s one more thing that can strengthen your GMB listing and increase your chances of ranking in local packs.

 Local Citations Boost your Credibility

 So your Google My Business listing is up to date, now it’s time to focus on other local listing sites.
-Getting your business listed on websites like the Better Business Bureau (BBB), Yelp, Angie’s List, and other home service oriented listing sites can improve your authority in your local area and increase your chances of ranking in local packs.
-If you have listings on these sites already, make sure that any information about your business is consistent with your GMB listing.
-Any inconsistencies can make it harder for you to rank in local packs and more importantly can make it harder for customers to give you their business if your address or phone number is listed incorrectly.
+Listing your business on websites like the Better Business Bureau, Yelp, Angie’s List, and other home-service-oriented sites improves your authority score.
+Improving your authority score also increases your chances of ranking in local packs.
+If you have those kinds of listings already, make sure that any information about your business is consistent with your GMB listing.
+Any inconsistencies can make it harder for you to rank in local packs.
+Remember, an incorrect listing makes it harder for customers to give you their business.

 Your User’s Location Has a Major Impact On Local Pack Results